Surviving Botrytis attacks

 - Buds and flowers shrivel and die.

-- Small black seed-like structures form in infected material.
+- Small black seed-like structures form in the infected material.

 - On soft fruit, particularly gooseberries, Botrytis infection kills branches, but the fuzzy mould is seldom seen.